This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your lungs.
 The pictures may show the abnormal area of your lung.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

-- Fluoroscopy: This is a real-time x-ray that allows your caregiver to watch as he moves the needle.
+- Fluoroscopy: This is a real-time x-ray that allows your healthcare provider to watch as he moves the needle.

 - Ultrasound: An ultrasound uses sound waves to show pictures of your lungs on a monitor.